saiyanamadala/Analysing-cellphone-reviews-using-Spark-and-NLP/README.md

 Provided recommendations based on the findings to improve product offerings and marketing strategies in the cellphone industry.

 Technologies Used:
-Apache Spark
+Apache Spark,
-Natural Language Processing (NLP)
+Natural Language Processing (NLP),
-Tableau
+Tableau,

 Key Features:
 Scalable data processing with Spark.
 Sentiment analysis to understand customer opinions.
 Creation of interactive visualizations for easy interpretation of insights.
 Identification of popular cellphone specifications based on customer reviews.

+hello
+hi